 Our mining and exploration activities are subject to various laws and regulations, including legal and contractual obligations to reclaim, remediate, or otherwise restore properties at the time the property is removed from service.
 Reclamation obligations are recognized when incurred and recorded as liabilities at fair value.
-The reclamation obligation is based on when spending for an existing disturbance will occur.
-We reclaim the disturbance from our exploration programs on an ongoing basis and, therefore, the portion of our reclamation obligation corresponding to our exploration programs will be settled in the near term and is classified as a current liability.
+The reclamation obligation programs on an ongoing basis and, therefore, the portion of our reclamation obligation corresponding to our exploration programs will be settled in the near term and is classified as a current liability.
 The remaining reclamation associated with environmental monitoring programs is classified as a long-term liability; however, because we have not declared proven and probable reserves as defined under Item 1300 of Regulation S-K, the timing of these reclamation activities is uncertain as the reclamation areas will be utilized once the project is operating.
-For exploration stage properties that do not qualify for asset capitalization, the costs associated with the obligation are charged to operations.
+For explorations stage properties that do not qualify for asset capitalization, the costs associated with the obligation are charged to operations.
 For Development and Production Stage properties, the costs are added to the capitalized costs of the property and amortized using the units-of-production method.
 We review, on a quarterly basis, unless otherwise deemed necessary, the reclamation obligation in connection with the Bear Lodge Property.